microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge06.md

 ## Success Criteria
 - You have created a React Patient Search app
 - You have built and deployed the React app to Azure App Service.
-- You have tested the new patient search web app.
+- You have tested the new Patient Search web app.

 ## Learning Resources